goadesign/pulse/pool/README.md

 ## Usage

-Ponos dedicated worker pools are generally valuable when workers require state which depends on the jobs they perform.
+Pulse dedicated worker pools are generally valuable when workers require state which depends on the jobs they perform.

 To illustrate, let's consider the scenario of a multitenant system that requires managing a collection of background tasks for each tenant.
-In this case, utilizing a Ponos worker pool proves to be highly beneficial.
+In this case, utilizing a Pulse worker pool proves to be highly beneficial.
 The system can create a dedicated worker pool and create one job per tenant, utilizing the unique tenant identifier as the job key.
 This approach ensures that only one worker handles the background task for a specific tenant at any given time.
 As